ChristianPanov/lwlog/README.md

 - Very configurable - it uses policy classes which you can just plug in based on your needs.
 At the same time, convenient easy-to-use predefined types are made for the people who want simplicity without too much configuration.
 Most of the time you will be just fine with using the predefined types.
 ## Benchmarks
-I haven't had the chance  to conduct proper benchmarks, but I have benchmarked against spdlog, as well as logging a single synchronous message
+I haven't had the chance  to conduct proper benchmarks, but I have benchmarked against spdlog, as well as logging a single synchronous message.\
-A single synchronous log call (single-threaded, formatted, and colored) takes ~8μs
+A single synchronous log call (single-threaded, formatted, and colored) takes ~8μs\
 #### lwlog (colored and formatted, syncrhonous) vs spdlog (formatted, syncrhonous) - Benchmarked with picobench(https://github.com/iboB/picobench)

 ```